By Christoff Prinsloo & Maretha Prinsloo on December 13, 2019

 The Analytical and the Logical styles are closely related as both reflect a detailed, rule-based and rigorous approach to problem solving.
 In the case of the Analytical style, the emphasis is on subdividing information in a detailed and systematic manner to better understand the interrelationships between elements.
 In the case of the Logical style the emphasis is on following a rule-based approach through to identify consequences and implications or to restructure, transfer, transform or contextualise a solution.
 From the results obtained in this study it seems that a preference for a logical style is associated with greater complexity and altitude than that associated with an Analytical style.

 In the case of the Structuring, Integrative, Holistic and Metaphoric styles, all are involved in meaningfully conceptualising information.
 The Integrative and Holistic styles are closely related as some of their building blocks overlap.
-The two approaches do, however, differ in that the Integrative style is largely associated with an interest in coherence and abstraction, whereas the Holistic style is aimed at providing simple contextual solutions of practical utility.
-It was found that the Integrative and Holistic styles reflect a greater degree of inclusiveness and altitude than the Metaphoric style.
+The two approaches do, however, differ in that the Integrative style is largely associated with an interest in coherence and abstraction, whereas the Holistic style is aimed at considering the big picture while not neglecting detailed elements that may impact on the practical implementation of conceptual solutions in specific contexts.
+It was found that the Integrative and Holistic styles reflect a greater degree of inclusiveness and altitude than the Structuring and Metaphoric styles.